creepinson/LWSL/README.md

 ```

 ## Installation
 If your project is using Maven or Gradle, check the tutorials below.
+A list of Maven artifacts can be found [here](https://maven.baddeveloper.xyz/).

 ### Maven